awsdocs/aws-java-developer-guide/doc_source/setup-install.rst

 To use the |sdk-java|, you must have:

-* a suitable :doc:`Java Development Environment<java-dg-java-env>`.
+* a suitable :ref:`Java Development Environment<java-dg-java-env>`.

 * An AWS account and access keys.
 For instructions, see :doc:`getting-started-signup`.

 * AWS credentials (access keys) set in your environment or using the shared (by the AWS CLI and other SDKs) credentials file.
-For more information, see :doc:`set-up-creds`.
+For more information, see :doc:`setup-credentials`.

 .. _include-sdk: